RVCC-IDMX/about-me-jzhang35/README.md

 ## Description

-For the very top part of the page that's a black strip, I learned how to make buttons that bring me to specific parts of the page when I click on them.
+For the very top part of the page that's a black strip, I learned how to make a nav bar, which are buttons that bring me to specific parts of the page when I click on them.
 I also learned how to insert a logo onto my website.

 For next part of the page that has a picture of me and information about me, I learned how to adjust the size and color of my margin, border, padding, and content.
 I also learned how to create an avatar and insert it onto my website.